vladiim/heuro/_posts/blog/2015-06-09-startup-marketing-lessons-from-scientific-advertising.md

 You can't improve if you don't know what you're improving towards.
 Having a clear set of metrics that drive your behaviour is critical to improving your efforts.
 To do this, you need good metrics to guide you.
 In [Lean Analytics][lean-analytics] a good metric is defined as being:

-* **Comparative:** the metric can be compared sliced with different dimensions such as time or user segments
+* **Comparative:** the metric can be compared with and sliced by different dimensions such as time or user segments

 * **Understandable:** a good metric is intuitive and easily discussed such as a customer's lifetime value, the cost to acquire a customer or the monthly customer churn rate

-* **A ratio or rate:** it's much more helpful to know the customers churning per month over several years rather than the total number of customers that have churned, ratios give you insight into velocity and are inherently comparative.
+* **A ratio or rate:** it's much more helpful to know the number of customers churning per month over several years over the total number of customers that have churned, ratios give you insight into velocity and are inherently comparative.

 Most importantly, good metrics enable you to change how you behave.
 There's no point measuring something unless it's going to drive your behaviour.
 In other words, drop the vanity metrics.